N0tA1dan/C/README.md

     printf("Hello World");
 }
 ```

-    printf() is a function that outputs a formatted string to standard output(aka your display)
+**printf()** is a function that outputs a formatted string to stdout(standard output aka your display).
+An alternative would be the **puts()** function which does pratically the same thing.

+### importing/including header files

+Header files are crucial in C and allow easy use of the contents inside of it.
+Header files contain

 - Experience